bevyengine/rfcs/implementation_details.md

 We'll also need to distinguish instant motion from integrated motion when interpolating.
 Moving an entity by modifying `transform.translation` and `rigidbody.velocity` should look different.

-Is an exponential decay enough for smooth error correction or are there better algorithms?
+We'll need a special blending for predicted entities and entities transitioning between prediction and interpolation.
+"Projective velocity blending" seems to be a common way to smooth extrapolation errors, but I've also seen a simple exponential decay recommended.
+Are there better smoothing algorithms?
+(Any econ grads good with time-series?)

 ## Lag Compensation